 Option 6: DSCR (Debt Service Coverage Ratio) Programs

-This is massive for investors who are self-employed, who already own multiple properties and have maxed out their personal ratios, or who simply earn their income in ways that donβt show up neatly on a T4.
+This is massive for first-time investors who are self-employed, who already have tight debt ratios, or who simply earn their income in ways that don’t show up neatly on a T4.
+The most common Canadian use case is actually first-time cross-border investors buying US rental property — see our DSCR program details for first-time Canadian-to-US investors.

-Who this is for: Self-employed investors, portfolio investors whoβve maxed out traditional qualification, anyone whose personal income doesnβt reflect their ability to service debt.
+Who this is for: Self-employed investors, cross-border investors, and anyone whose personal income doesn’t reflect their ability to service debt.

 Side-by-Side Comparison